 smiling beautiful young 5-year old child doing yoga bare feet cross-legged alone, closing eyes for relaxing energy on a wooden bridge in sunny natural environment

-Anxiety in children is a common condition that can affect about 25% of children aged between 13 and 18.
-When children are anxious they are in fight-or-flight mode.
+Anxiety in children is a common condition affecting about 25% of children aged between 13 and 18.
+When children are anxious, they are in fight-or-flight mode.
 In this state, the body feels threatened and reacts to help the person escape or avoid a threatening situation.

-The body responds by releasing hormones which makes the heart beat faster, causes breathing to quicken, and boosts blood sugar levels.
-Having this state of stress activated too often, or for too long, can have adverse consequences on health, and can cause numerous physical and emotional symptoms.
+The body responds by releasing hormones that make the heart beat faster, causes breathing to quicken, and boosts blood sugar levels.
+Having this stress reaction activated too often, or for too long, can have adverse health consequences and cause numerous physical and emotional symptoms.

 Physical Symptoms Include:

 Hyperventilation – Quick breathing or difficulty catching one’s breath

 Shaking, dizziness, tingling around lips and in hands

 Ongoing worries about friends, school, or activities

 A need for everything to be “perfect.”